 My Tips & Picks

 Luxury Hotel Tip: The Wickaninnish Inn, affectionately known as ‘the Wick’, is located on the island’s west coast just outside Tofino.
-Super luxurious and yet designed to be in harmony with its surroundings, it’s an obvious choice for travelers seeking a combination of indulgence and eco-friendliness – it has earned the highest rating of 5 Green Keys from the Green Key Eco-Rating program.
+Super luxurious and designed to be in harmony with its surroundings, it’s an obvious choice for travelers seeking a combination of indulgence and eco-friendliness – it has earned the highest rating of 5 keys from the Green Key Eco-Rating program.

 Indigenous-friendly Lodging Tip: The First Nations owned, operated and themed Kwa’lilas Hotel in Port Hardy is a lovely 4-star property where visitors can not only have a comfortable stay, but also connect with the island’s natural environment and indigenous cultures while supporting the very same.
 A total win-win however you look at it!